opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

    and you have to wait some time while it is building OpenCV samples.
 Just give a minute to Eclipse to complete initialization.

-   .. note :: After the initial import, on a non-Windows (Linux and Mac OS) operating system Eclipse
+   .. warning :: After the initial import, on a non-Windows (Linux and Mac OS) operating system Eclipse
               will still show build errors for applications with native C++ code.
 To resolve the issues, please do the following: